Azure-Samples/azure-ai-studio-secure-bicep/promptflow/README.md

 This article will help you set up to deploy the [Basic Chat](https://github.com/microsoft/promptflow/tree/main/examples/flows/chat/chat-basic) prompt flow step-by-step using Azure CLI.

 - [Prompt Flow](https://learn.microsoft.com/en-us/azure/ai-studio/how-to/prompt-flow):
-  - This is the logic that runs the Speech Analytics scenario.
+  - This is the logic that runs the Basic Chat scenario.
 It is a DAG (Directed Acyclic Graph) that defines the steps of the prompt flow.
 - [Managed Online Endpoint](https://learn.microsoft.com/en-us/azure/machine-learning/concept-endpoints-online?view=azureml-api-2#managed-online-endpoints-vs-kubernetes-online-endpoints):
   - This endpoint makes the prompt flow available as a service.
 It deploys the model to a server, allowing you to get real-time results through the HTTPS protocol.
 It also tracks logs and metrics for performance monitoring.
 - [Model](https://learn.microsoft.com/en-us/azure/machine-learning/reference-yaml-model?view=azureml-api-2):